theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/apocryphon-of-james/text/index.md

 layout: base.njk
 title: "The Apocryphon of James (The Secret Book of James)"
 description: "A hidden dialogue between Christ and James, revealing the endurance of the soul and the mystery of salvation through knowledge."
-tagline: "Faith ✦ Endurance ✦ Revelation"
+tagline: "Faith ✦ endurance ✦ revelation"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-i-apocryphon-of-james-text"

 glyph: "🌿"
 glyphRow: ["🜂", "🌿", "🜂"]
-bodyClass: "vault"
+bodyClass: vault
-accent: "vault"
+accent: vault

 permalink: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/apocryphon-of-james/text/index.html"